Developing Leaders in Every Sector, Industry, and Corner of the Globe

 Beyond the Classroom

-The EMPA program fosters a strong community and provides learning opportunities that are not available in the traditional classroom through highly individualized advisement with faculty, a private lecture series with inspiring leaders in public service and a strong alumni network.
+The EMPA program fosters a strong community and provides learning opportunities that are not available in the traditional classroom through highly individualized advisement with executive faculty, a private lecture series featuring inspiring leaders in public service, and a strong alumni network.

 Cross-Professional Series (XPS)